 Okay, Jackie and Jason.
 I’ve taken your Texas-sized challenges.
 I just can’t be scared.
 So, I’m going to do it.
 I’m going to write about (gasp!) missionaries and money.

 I’m dividing this topic up into two sections.
 Part One will be a general overview in regards to what exactly Christian missions is all about, and how biblically and historically it has and continues to be funded.
 This part might seem thick reading to you, but it is important.
 Please note that in this section for the sake of length, I am going to strictly stick to the area of “foreign missions”.
-I have many thoughts regarding stateside missionaries that I’d like to discuss in a future post.

 The purpose of Part Two is to address the questions, fears and struggles we wrestle with and face as missionaries in regards to money.
 This is the “scary” part.

 Dear readers, please note that I cannot possibly mention every aspect of this topic in one post.
 Also, this is based on personal experience, observation, training and study.
 I do not wish to be presumptuous; you need to respectfully take the initiative to interact with other missionaries you might know to see if they truly resonate with any of the points I’ll attempt to cover, or have additional helpful insights.
 I imagine such conversations might be educational, encouraging, honest and even healing!

 WHAT ARE MISSIONARIES?
 Missionaries are ones who are called and sent by Jesus to live among a particular people group as witnesses of the gospel.